• Skip to main content

 Bluebells And Ghosts

-I know the following is true because it happened to me.
+I know the following happened – because it happened to me.

 OK, as I said in an earlier entry (It Was Dark And Stormy) – I’m not wholly sure what I think about ghosts.
 The rational part of me wants to assume that they are the perfectly normal response of humans when trying to explain something they otherwise don’t understand.
 Up there with thunder being the sound of God putting out his dustbins or there being huge sea monsters in the oceans just over the horizon.